exercism/v3/docs/maintainers/style-guide.md

 Please consult each language's docs folder for more information on the preferred style conventions for that language.
 All exercises of a language should use a consistent coding style.

+## Auto formatting

+We're using [prettier][prettier] to ensure that Markdown documents are consistently formatted.
+This gives us the following benefits:

+- No formatting discussions.
+- Great editor/IDE integration so files can be formatted on save.
+- Easy to add CI checks for formatting.
+- Easy to automatically format files using a script.

+All the above will greatly help reduce churn in reviews, whch is frustrating for both the reviewer and the reviewee.

+### Using prettier to format Markdown documents

+There are a couple of ways in which you can format Markdown documents using prettier:

+#### 1. Using editor integration

+Prettier can be integrated with many [editors][prettier-editor].
+This works especially well if the editor supports automatic formatting on save.

+#### 2. Using a GitHub comment

+If you add a comment to a GitHub PR that contains the text `/format`, a GitHub workflow will format all Markdown documents in the PR using prettier.
+Any formatting changes made by prettier will automatically be committed to the PR's branch.
+This also works for forks that have [enabled maintainers to edit the fork's PR][allowing-fork-pr-changes].

+#### 3. Using a script

+Open a command prompt at the root of the repository and then run:

+- On \*NIX and MacOS: `./bin/format.sh <path-to-file-to-format>`
+- On Windows: `.\bin\format.cmd <path-to-file-to-format>`

+Note: this requires [Node.js][nodejs] to be installed on your machine.

 ## Miscellaneous

 - Use the [UUID Generator][uuid-gen] to generate consistently formatted UUIDs for `config.json` files.